Open Monday - Saturday 10:30 am - 10 pm

 • April 7, 2010

 The art of cooking is well-known to Cindy Zheng and Mr. Lin.
-While preparing to own their own restaurant, Huang and Lin spent 11 years cultivating their skills while working at several restaurants in New York City.
+While preparing to own their own restaurant, Cindy and Lin spent 11 years cultivating their skills while working at several restaurants in New York City.
 They also both had worked in their respective family restaurant businesses.
-Now, Huang and Lin's talents and creations can be experienced at the new Fu Sha Japanese Restaurant in Parsippany.
+Now, Cindy and Lin's talents and creations can be experienced at the new Fu Sha Japanese Restaurant in Parsippany.

 "We have made New Jersey our home and this is our first restaurant together," Huang said.